- Clarkston, Georgia

 - US-Based Positions

-The Center for Victims of Torture is a Psychologist to provide psychological assessment and treatment to survivors of torture and their family members.
-Psychotherapy services are provided in the context of an interdisciplinary team as well as an opportunity to work within a medical clinic for refugees and immigrants.
+The Center for Victims of Torture is hiring a Psychologist to provide psychological assessment and treatment to survivors of torture and their family members.
+Psychotherapy services are provided in the context of an interdisciplinary team.
 This position provides individual therapy as well as group therapy and engages in public education activities.

 Hours and Schedule:

 Clients are seen Monday through Friday, daytime hours.
 We are currently working remotely and will be returning to working in-person during the summer.

 Our preference is to hire a full-time employee to fill this role.
 However, for qualified candidates, we will consider hiring at less than full-time (at least 20 hours per week).